 AI is as much about people as it is about technology.
 One of the most common reasons AI initiatives fail is resistance from within.
 Employees may fear job loss or feel overwhelmed by complex systems.
 To counter this, transparency and empathy are key.

 Start by explaining the purpose behind your AI initiative.
 Tell your team how AI automation will reduce repetitive tasks and give them more time for meaningful, strategic work.
-Use demos and training sessions to show real-life examples of tools like browser AI assistants or AI-powered HR solutions.
+Use demos and training sessions to show real-life examples of tools like AI browser extensions or AI-powered HR solutions.

 Hands-on workshops and feedback loops can help with transitions.
 Tools like usability audits or UX design audits can help your team understand user behavior and see how AI-driven UX improvements benefit both staff and customers.